-Rawls says repeatedly in Theory that self-respect is 'perhaps the most important primary good'-and one time he drops the 'perhaps' (TJ 1999, 54, 155-56, 348, 380, 386, 477; 468) If self-respect is the most important primary good in Justice as Fairness, then it is more important in this theory than are the liberty and integrity of the person, freedom of thought and association, the rule of law, the political liberties, and of course more important than income and wealth (PL, 291).
-The justification of Justice as Fairness that I develop will take self-respect as seriously as that.
+Rawls says repeatedly in Theory that self-respect is 'perhaps the most important primary good'-and one time he drops the 'perhaps.'
+It might be worth stepping back to draw out the implications of the priority that Rawls puts on self-respect.
+If self-respect is the most important primary good in Justice as Fairness, then it is more important in this theory than are the liberty and integrity of the person, freedom of thought and association, the rule of law, the political liberties, and of course more important than income and wealth.
+The justification of Justice as Fairness that I will develop here will take self-respect as seriously as that.
 On the model of social relations set out below, the central justification of Rawls's principles of justice is that they structure a society where everyone can have self-respect.

 I will describe a Rawlsian society of self-respect after motivating it by describing a contemporary political pathology that Rawls diagnoses.
 We scholars have perhaps overstudied the prescriptions that Rawls wrote, while neglecting the ills that he meant to treat.
-Rawls was a social theorist in the tradition of Rousseau, Marx, and Nietzsche.
-Applying his diagnosis of a political disorder to contemporary politics will show why a society of self-respect may have special relevance for America today.
+Rawls was a